Coneriys/apache4/docs/content/reference/routing-configuration/tcp/serverstransport.md

 ---
 title: "ServersTransport TCP"
-description: "The ServersTransport allows configuring the connection between Traefik and the TCP servers in Kubernetes."
+description: "The ServersTransport allows configuring the connection between apache4 and the TCP servers in Kubernetes."
 ---

-ServersTransport allows to configure the transport between Traefik and your TCP servers.
+ServersTransport allows to configure the transport between apache4 and your TCP servers.

 ## Configuration Example